-(e) Contemporaneously with the execution of this Second Amendment, New Power is executing that certain General Security Agreement dated of even date herewith (the “Security Agreement”) in favor of the Enron Parties granting a securing interest in and lien upon all assets of New Power, including, without limitation, all Accounts, and Inventory as defined under the Uniform Commercial Code as enacted by the State of New York, in consideration of the Enron Parties’ agreement herein to accept Replacement Collateral in order to permit New Power to cure its existing Default under the Master Netting Agreement.
+(e) Contemporaneously with the execution of this Second Amendment, NewPower is executing that certain General Security Agreement dated of even date herewith (the “Security Agreement”) in favor of the Enron Parties granting a securing interest in and lien upon all Replacement Collateral from time to time substituted for cash Collateral pursuant to Section 2(a), NewPower in consideration of the Enron Parties’ agreement herein to accept Replacement Collateral.NewPower

+(f) The definition of “Material Adverse Change” in Section 1 of the Master Netting Agreement is hereby amended and restated to read in its entirety as follows:

+“Material Adverse Change” means, with respect to the Enron Parties, either that (i) Enron is assigned a Credit Rating below “BBB-” by S&P or below “Baa3” by Moody’s or (ii) Enron fails to have a Credit Rating.
 3. Amendment to Definition of Default.
 Section 2(a) (iii) of the Master Netting Agreement is hereby amended by deleting the word “hereunder” and adding the clause “under this Master Netting Agreement, as amended by the First Amendment and the Second Amendment, or an Event of Default has occurred and is continuing under the Security Agreement.”
 4. Amendment to Exposure Threshold.
-Section 6(g) of the Master Netting Agreement is hereby amended by deleting the amount “$15,000,000” in the tenth line thereof and inserting in its place “$0 for the Replacement Collateral Period and $15,000,000 thereafter.”
-For clarification, the proviso after the words "$15,000,000 thereafter" shall remain in full force and effect notwithstanding this Second Amendment.
+Section 6(g) of the Master Netting Agreement is hereby amended by deleting the amount “$15,000,000” in the tenth line thereof and inserting in its place “$0”.
 5. Amendment to Arbitration Provisions.
-Section 16 of the Master Netting Agreement is hereby amended by adding the clause, “provided, however, arbitration shall not apply to any invocation of or effort by the Enron Parties to enforce any remedial provisions of this Second Amendment, any collateral instruments or security documents, including, without limitation, the Security Agreement, executed by New Power in favor of the Enron Parties, whether such invocation or enforcement is by nonjudicial or judicial foreclosure, notice to account debtors or holders of property as to rights of the Enron Parties or otherwise.” after the word “arbitration” in the fifth line thereof.
+Section 16 of the Master Netting Agreement is hereby amended by adding the clause, “provided, however, arbitration shall not apply to any invocation of or effort by the Enron Parties to enforce any remedial provisions of this Second Amendment, any collateral instruments or security documents, including, without limitation, the Security Agreement, executed by NewPower in favor of the Enron Parties, whether such invocation or enforcement is by nonjudicial or judicial foreclosure, notice to account debtors or holders of property as to rights of the Enron Parties or otherwise.” after the word “arbitration” in the fifth line thereof.
 6. Representations and Warranties.
-Each Party represents and warrants to the other that (i) it is duly authorized to execute and deliver this Second Amendment and to perform its obligations hereunder and has taken all necessary actions to authorize such execution, delivery, and performance, including, with respect to New Power, approval by New Power’s Board of Directors and its Business Review Committee, in form and substance satisfactory to the Enron Parties, (ii) the person signing this Second Amendment on its behalf is duly authorized to do so on its behalf, and (iii) this Second Amendment constitutes its legal, valid, and binding obligation, enforceable against it in accordance with its terms, subject to applicable bankruptcy, reorganization, insolvency, conservatorship, receivership, moratorium, or other similar laws affecting creditors' rights generally and subject, as to enforceability, to equitable principles of general application (regardless of whether enforcement is sought in a proceeding in equity or at law).
+Each Party represents and warrants to the other that (i) it is duly authorized to execute and deliver this Second Amendment and to perform its obligations hereunder and has taken all necessary actions to authorize such execution, delivery, and performance, including, with respect to NewPower, approval by NewPower’s Board of Directors and its Business Review Committee, in form and substance satisfactory to the Enron Parties, (ii) the person signing this Second Amendment on its behalf is duly authorized to do so on its behalf, and (iii) this Second Amendment constitutes its legal, valid, and binding obligation, enforceable against it in accordance with its terms, subject to applicable bankruptcy, reorganization, insolvency, conservatorship, receivership, moratorium, or other similar laws affecting creditors' rights generally and subject, as to enforceability, to equitable principles of general application (regardless of whether enforcement is sought in a proceeding in equity or at law).
 Each Party represents and warrants to the other that it has not assigned, transferred, created, or permitted to exist any lien or other encumbrance on, or otherwise disposed of, or purported to assign, transfer, create, or permit to exist any lien or other encumbrance on, or otherwise dispose of, any of its rights to any amounts that may be owed to it under the Master Netting Agreement or any of the Underlying Master Agreements to any third party.

 7. Governing Law.
 The law governing this Second Amendment shall be the law applicable to the Master Netting Agreement.
 This Second Amendment is a financial accommodation contract under the Code.